ericat/git-tips/README.md

 ## Git Troubleshooting
 #### Fix a detached head
 Simply chekout the current branch.
-If you are on a detached HEAD from develop, simply do:
+If you are on a detached HEAD from develop, do:

 ```
 git checkout develop
 ```

 #### Fatal: xx cannot be resolved to branch
-This may happen if you create a branch with a similar name to another, but with a different casing.
+This may happen if you create a branch with a similar name to another, but with different casing.

 For example: